History of Győri ETO FC: 2010s

 In 2011 Aurél Csertői was appointed as the manager of the team.
 Győr started the 2011–12 season with seven consecutive wins.
 On 19 June 2011 UEFA suspended the club for violations of licensing rules.
 As a consequence the club cannot participate in European competitions for three consecutive seasons.
 In March 2012 Aurél Csertői and the club agreed to his departure and Attila Pintér was re-appointed as the manager of the club.
 In the 2011–12 season of the Hungarian League Győr finished third, however due to the suspension of the UEFA they could not enter the Europa League.

 In the 2012/13 season of the Hungarian League Győr was leading the table 6 points clear.

 On 12 May 2013, Győr ended a 30-year wait for the Hungarian League title by beating Ferencvárosi TC at home by 1–0, while their rival Videoton FC lost to Debreceni VSC 2–1 in the 27th weekday of the championship.
 In the 2012–13 season they went on a 22-match unbeaten run before back-to-back defeats knocked them off their stride.
 But neither Videoton FC nor MTK Budapest FC could sustain the challenge therefore Győr could wrap up their fourth title with room to spare.

 On 22 May 2013, Győr could have double their success by winning the 2012–13 Magyar Kupa against Debreceni VSC at the Bozsik Stadion, Budapest.
 Győr was winning by 1–0 thanks to the goal by Nemanja Andrić in the 19th minute but in the second half Debrecen's Adamo Coulibaly scored two goals which resulted Debrecen's victory over Győr in the Hungarian Cup final.

 On 17 July 2013, Győr hosted Maccabi Tel Aviv F.C. and lost to 2–0 in the second qualifying round of the UEFA Champions League 2013-14 season.
 In the second tie Győr also lost 2–1 which resulted the early farewell of the club.

-On 19 December 2013, Pintér resigned from his position after he was appointed as the head coach of the Hungarian national football team by the head of the Hungarian Football Federation, Sándor Csányi, in Telki.
+On 19 December 2013, Pintér resigned from his position after he was appointed as the head coach of the Hungary national team by the head of the Hungarian Football Federation, Sándor Csányi, in Telki.

 After the 2014–15 season, the Hungarian Football Federation relegated Győr to the Nemzeti Bajnokság III due to financial reasons.
 The 2015–16 season would be the first one of Győr out of the top division.
 On 21 May 2017, the club won the league and therefore was promoted to the 2017–18 Nemzeti Bajnokság II.

 On 22 June 2018, Géza Mészöly was appointed as the manager of the club.
 However, after a negative start Mészöly was quickly removed from his position.